Loading...

 Even if you rely on your natural gas furnace as your home's main heat source, your electricity bill can still increase.
 Your natural gas furnace most likely relies on an electricity-powered blower to help move hot air through your home's ductwork.
 That electricity-powered blower is operating longer and harder to keep the same temperatures in your home when the outside temperature plummets.

 In extreme cold periods, many people supplement their normal heating system with portable electric space heaters.
-Electricity to frequently run just one 1,500 watt space heater can add more than $100 a month to your bill.
-If you use more than one space heater, your costs go up even more.
+Electricity to run just one 1,500 watt space heater can cost more than $4 a day, or $30 a week and $130 a month.

 These heat sources may also indirectly affect your electricity bill.
 While there are higher-efficiency stoves now available, they still require electricity-powered venting and blower fans to exhaust fumes and smoke from your house.